Cell of origin: Application

 In practice a network offering location services to third parties will present an API to which queries can be sent by validated users, to which a reply will be sent comprising the centre of a circle and a radius representing the expected error (the size of the circle in which the phone is expected to be).
 For this reason, when precision is important COO is often used in conjunction with some other technology, such as the Global Positioning System (GPS) or Time of Arrival (TOA).

 COO is the only positioning technique that is widely used in wireless networks and is used for Phase 1 of 911 service in the United States.
-Location service using COO have been adopted by the emergency services in many countries.
+Location services using COO have been adopted by the emergency services in many countries.
 Commercial services have been slower to take off than many in the industry expected.
 One of the first services to make widespread use of COO based mobile location was the Zingo taxi hailing system, launched in London in 2003.